 Prediction head is defined by a convolutional layer, applying a 3×3 convolutional filter to O for deriving the two chroma components at once.

 The neural network is initially trained with two convolutional filters in the Luma branch and the prediction head branch.
-At inference, these consecutive convolutions are collapsed into one convolution as can be seen in table 1.
+For inference, these consecutive convolutions are collapsed into one convolution as can be seen in table 1.
 This method has reported less complexity with an increase in performance.